Current members

 Nicolas Mouret (PhD student)

 Nicolas will work on climate-induced changes of behavioral variation among individuals, their ontogeny and senescence of common lizards and invertebrate prey species at different trophic levels.
-Supervisqed with Elvire Bestion and Mathieu Paquet.
+Supervised with Elvire Bestion and Mathieu Paquet.

 Current collaborators